 Over time, the roadway coming up the hill was redesigned and this end of Ashenfelter Road was no longer used.
 The current driveway to Sunekrest and a path through the woods beyond the farmhouse is all that’s left of the old roadway.

 Just above the aerial view map, Esherick has illustrated a cross cut view of the Great Chester Valley, with Paoli on the left and Sunekrest, designated by the rising sun symbol, on the right.
 This sun symbol also adorns the farmhouse itself.
-Esherick carved this symbol into the shutters, hammered into the copper hearth, and even added it to the chimney and the doorknocker – wonderful early examples of an artist whose creativity could not be contained!
+Esherick carved this symbol into the shutters, hammered it into the copper hearth, and even added it to the chimney and the doorknocker – wonderful early examples of an artist whose creativity could not be contained!

 Next time you’re on your way to visit us, keep Esherick’s map in mind and you’ll start to piece together the landscape of the past.
 An invitation like this leaves little doubt that the adventure to find Wharton Esherick’s house has always been worth the trip!